David Gigliotti

-David Gigliotti (born 30 May 1985 in Martigues) is a French footballer who currently plays for GS Consolat in the Championnat National.
+David Gigliotti (born 30 May 1985) is a French footballer who currently plays for GS Consolat in the Championnat National.

 International career

 He participated in the 2005 and 2006 Toulon Tournaments, earning the award of leading goalscorer (with 3 goals) in the latter tournament.
 He is also notorious for being a poor striker on fifa and in Abu Ogogo's shadow at all times.

 Personal life

 David's brother, Guillaume Gigliotti, is also a professional footballer.
 He is of Argentine descent through his father.